ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 It seems that the intention of the footnote is to reconcile Rice and Miller, however, as has been shown, the referenced Miller survey, verified by Schlieder, proves that the Rice survey was in error.

-Yet, during the 1992 sale of the home, despite clear documentary evidence contrary to its central premise, a boundary line/encroachment agreement was filed based on the Rice boundary line depicted.
+Yet, during the 1992 sale of Mills' Home, despite clear documentary evidence contrary to its central premise, a boundary line/encroachment agreement was filed based on the Rice boundary line depicted.

 <figure>